Air raids on Japan: Naval air attacks

 The battleship Haruna under attack on 28 July 1945.
 She was sunk in Kure along with most of the IJN's surviving large warships.

 Following the attacks on Hokkaido and northern Honshu TF 38 sailed south and was reinforced by the main body of the British Pacific Fleet, which was designated Task Force 37 and included another four fleet carriers.
 Strikes on the Tokyo area on 17 July were disrupted by bad weather, but the next day aircraft from the fleet attacked Yokosuka naval base where they damaged the battleship and sank four other warships.
 On 24, 25, and 28 July the Allied fleet attacked Kure and the Inland Sea, sinking most of the surviving large warships of the Japanese navy.
 A force of 79 USAAF Liberators flying from Okinawa participated in this attack on 28 July.
 Allied casualties in this operation were heavy, however, as 126 aircraft were shot down.
 On 29 and 30 July the carrier aircraft struck at Maizuru, sinking three small warships and twelve merchant vessels, before the fleet sailed east to avoid a typhoon and replenish its supplies.
-Its next attacks against Japan took place on 9 and 10 August, These were directed at a buildup of Japanese aircraft in northern Honshu which Allied intelligence believed were to be used to conduct a commando raid against the B-29 bases in the Marianas.
+Its next attacks against Japan took place on 9 and 10 August, these were directed at a buildup of Japanese aircraft in northern Honshu which Allied intelligence believed were to be used to conduct a commando raid against the B-29 bases in the Marianas.
+The attacks also included a strike on Ōminato naval base and other targets of opportunity, including shipping.
 The naval aviators claimed to have destroyed 251 aircraft in their attacks on 9 August and damaged a further 141.
 On 13 August, TF 38's aircraft attacked the Tokyo region again and claimed to have destroyed 254 Japanese aircraft on the ground and 18 in the air.
 Another raid was launched against Tokyo on the morning of 15 August, and the 103 aircraft of its first wave attacked their targets.
 The second wave aborted its attack when word was received that Japan had agreed to surrender.
 Several Japanese aircraft were shot down while attempting to attack TF 38 later that day, however.